 Maybe the style is off for 1 room but is perfect for another.
 Or maybe it can be altered to fit into your new design.
 Say the arms on a sofa or chair aren’t a fit in your new room – they can be cut and reshaped just the way you want them, then recovered.
 And just like that you have custom furniture, held on to your hard earned dollars for something greater, AND kept that big bulky item out of the landfill.

-Sometimes it means refinishing, painting, reupholstering, or revamping.
+Sometimes Green Design means refinishing, painting, reupholstering, or revamping like in these makeovers…

 Other times it means storing items with a future project in mind.